ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 .. _using-other-accelerators:

-Using Other Accelerators
+Using other accelerators
 ------------------------

 Using HPUs
 ~~~~~~~~~~

-To use HPUs, you can set HPU resources by ``resources_per_worker`` parameter and pass it to the :class:`~ray.train.ScalingConfig`.
+To use HPUs, specify the HPU resources using the ``resources_per_worker`` parameter and pass it to the :class:`~ray.train.ScalingConfig`.
 In the example below, training will run on 8 HPUs (8 workers, each using one HPU).

 .. testcode::